 • Protect yourself from getting burned.
 If your vacation plans include a stay at the beach, you’ll need to protect yourself and your family from the hot sun — so make sure you’re all using sunscreen.
 When you invest, you can also get “burned” if you are not careful — especially if you are inclined to chase after “hot” investments.
 By the time you hear about these so-called sizzlers, they may already be cooling off, and, even more importantly, they just might not be appropriate for your goals and risk tolerance.
 Instead of becoming a “heat-seeking” investor, focus your efforts on building a diversified array of quality investments appropriate for your needs.
 If you only own one type of financial asset, and a downturn hits that asset class, your portfolio could take a big hit.
 But by diversifying your holdings, you can help reduce the effects of volatility.
 Keep in mind, though, that diversification, by itself, can’t guarantee profits or protect against loss.

 As we’ve seen, some of the same principles that apply to creating a vacation may also be applicable to your investing habits.
 So, put these principles to work to enjoy a pleasant vacation — and a potentially rewarding investment experience.
+Check out this website to learn more about investment and strategies.

 [blockquote class=blue]Jean Kim Sears, AAMS® is a financial advisor at Edward Jones in Irvington, NY.[/blockquote]